noahehall/theBookOfNoah/0current/security/websecurity.md

   - always include anti-csrf cookies in HTTP requests originating from client-side javascript
     - you query the anti-csrf token from the html page and pass it back to the server with the request
   - always specify `SameSite` attribute when setting any cookies
+    - e.g. `Set-Cookie: _xsrf=1234; SameSite=strict|Lax;`
+    - ^ strict: for inbound links will force a user to relogin if using HTTP sessions (as the session cookie will be stripped)
+    - ^ lax: doesnt force relogin if using HTTP sessions
     - when a browser generates a request to your site, by default it will attach the last known cookies that the site set regardless of hte source
     - i.e. a request from attacker site A to your site B will use the last known cookies that were attachd to site B, even the request originated from attacker site A
     - ^ if you specific the `SameSite` attribute, the cookies will only be attached if the request originates from your site B
+  - force users to reauthenticate for sensitive actions

+### compromising authentication

+- page 81

 ### session hijacking